manijak/nativescript-photoviewer/README.md

 ```

 ## Changelog

+**2.1.5**
+- Fix for iOS datasource issue (premature garbage collect) - caused images to dissapear when using gallery.

 **2.1.1**
 - Forgot to inlcude the photoviewer.d.ts file in the npm package.
 Add a reference to it in your `references.d.ts`.
 - Added a vanilla js demo app `demo-js`.